Best Community Colleges in the U.S.

 • Minimum Requirements: Community colleges’ application requirements typically include a high school or GED diploma.
 Some community colleges may require you to take prerequisite courses or skills assessments for admission.

-• Application Fee: Expect to pay a modest fee to each school where you apply.
+• Application Fee: Expect to pay a modest fee to each school to which you apply.
 Speak to an admissions advisor if the fee burdens you financially.
 They may grant you a fee waiver based on your income.

 • Application Materials: Typical application materials include high school transcripts or proof of GED diploma.
 Do not forget to submit college transcripts if you have earned undergraduate credits.
 Some community colleges may also require an essay or interview.